Nonasymptotic control of the MLE for misspecified nonparametric hidden Markov models: Introduction

 The paper is organized as follows.
 We detail the framework of the article in Section~\ref{sec_notations_assumptions}.
 In particular, Section~\ref{sec_star_assumptions} describes the assumptions on the true distribution, Section~\ref{sec_model_assumptions} presents the assumptions on the model and Section~\ref{sec_prop_loglikelihood} introduces the Kullback Leibler criterion used in the oracle inequality.
 Our main results are stated in Section~\ref{sec_main}.
 Section~\ref{sec_oracle} contains the oracle inequality and Section~\ref{sec_minimax} shows how it can be used to show minimax adaptivity for real-valued HMMs.
 Section~\ref{sec_perspectives} lists some perspectives for this work.

 One may wish to relax our assumptions depending on the setting.
-For instance, one could want to change the dependency of the functions $B(n)$ and $\sigma_-(n)$ on $n$, change the tail conditions or the rate of forgetting.
+For instance, one could want to change the tail conditions or the rate of forgetting.
 We give an overview of the key steps of the proof of our oracle inequality in Section~\ref{sec_toute_la_preuve_oracle} to make it easier to adapt our result.

 Some proofs are postponed the Appendices.
 Appendix~\ref{sec_proof_minimax} contains the proof of the minimax adaptivity result and Appendix~\ref{sec_proof_control_barnuk} contains the proof of the main technical lemma of Section~\ref{sec_toute_la_preuve_oracle}.